Construction Law and Legislation

-- Demonstrate an understanding of the nature and significance of the principles and procedures of law and legislation as applied to the construction process
+1. Compare and contrast the nature and significance of the principles, procedures, development, and administration of the law and legislation as applied to the construction process

-- Describe the liabilities and responsibilities of parties to a contract
+2. Summarise and describe the principles, liabilities, duties, and responsibilities of the parties to a contract

 |Content||Principles and procedures of law - construction process|

 Law relating to the construction process: broad understanding of the workings of the Australian legal system, the court system, principles of arbitration, alternative dispute resolution (ADR) and adjudication, Common Law, Industrial Tribunals, the nature of tort, the law of tort and its significance to the construction industry, negligence, nuisance, trespass, statutory duties, liability

 Contract is an enforceable agreement: identification of the main parties to a contract, description of the responsibilities of the main parties, typical contractual liabilities of the main parties

 Principles and procedures of law - organisation and practice of a company

 Law relating to the organisation and practice of a company: detailed understanding oft the Australian legal system, company law and legal status of companies, employment law, law of land and property, sale, purchase and rental of goods, health, safety and welfare, employer liability.

 |Teaching Methods||Problem Based Learning|

 |Contact Hours||Lecture: for 2 hour(s) per Week for 13 weeks|

 Tutorial: for 1 hour(s) per Week for 13 weeks